csc301-winter-2020/team-project-3-matron/deliverable-2/iteration-02-review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

 The first successful decision we made was adopting GitHub projects as a mixed kanban/scrum style project management board.
 The rich integration with other GitHub features such as issues, commits, branches, and pull requests, all of which we made heavy use of, helped it to organize the project extremely well.
-The projects feature
+The projects feature naturally worked as a Kanban board with different columns, cards for each task that also double as issues, and automatic card movement when pull requests are merged or issues are created.
+It also has a feature called milestones which helped us to organize our work into scrum-style weekly sprints and completion tracking.
+Overall, GitHub helped to keep us organized and on track.

+The second successful decision was splitting up the different areas of the project into different roles that each team member was in charge of.
+This allowed development to happen in parallel which sped up the iteration process and allowed each of us
 #### Q2.
 Decisions that did not turn out as well as we hoped

 List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, were not as successful as you thought they would be.